Lovro Zvonarek: Loan to Sturm Graz

 On 4 July 2024, Zvonarek joined Austrian Bundesliga club Sturm Graz on a season-long loan deal.
 He celebrated winning the 2024–25 Austrian Football Bundesliga with Sturm Graz.

 Loan to Grasshopper

 On 29 July 2025, he joined Swiss Super League club Grasshopper, on loan for the 2025–26 season.
-On 24 August 2025, he scored his first goal for Grasshoppers, the team's second goal in a 2–2 home draw against FC Winterthur.
+On 24 August 2025, Zvonarek scored his first goal for Grasshoppers, the team's second goal in a 2–2 home draw against FC Winterthur.

+Estrela da Amadora

+On 16 July 2026, he transferred to Portuguese Primeira Liga club Estrela da Amadora, permanently for an undisclosed fee, ahead of the 2026–27 season.

 International career

 From 2019 until 2020, Zvonarek has been part of Croatia at youth international level, respectively has been part of the U15 and U16 teams and he with these teams played nine matches and scored two goals.